-Table Pa age 2-1.
-Data completeness statistics for hourly data during Years 1-12 of continuous monitoring and overall 12-year averages 2-2 3-1.
-Total number of 24-hr federal (150 μ g/m 3) and state (50 μ g/m 3) PM 10 exceedances at the Landfill, Community, and regional monitoring sites by season over the 12-year period.
-3-1 3-2.
-Active wildfire events in the immediate areas around the Landfill and Community sites during the fall quarter of 2019.
-3-2 3-3.
-Summary of 24-hr PM 10 concentrations (μ g/m 3) at the Landfill, Community, and Landfill North monitoring sites and the SCAQMD Burbank, Santa Clarita, and Los Angeles regional sites when a federal PM 10 exceedance (>150 μ g/m 3) occurred at the Landfill site.
-3-6 3-4.
-Summary of state PM{10} exceedance (more than 50 μg/m 3) at the Landfill, Community, Landfill North monitoring sites and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD.
-3-9 7-1.
-Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 12 7-1 7-2.
-Community monitoring site visits and field maintenance and operations in Year 12 7-3
+Table Pag je Table 2-1.
+Data completeness statistics for hourly data during Years 1-13 of continuous monitoring and overall 13-year averages -2 Table 3-1.
+Total number of 24-hr federal and state PM 10 exceedances at the Landfill, Community, and regional monitoring sites by season over the 13-year period3- -1 Table 3-2.
+Summary of 24-hr PM 10 concentrations at the Landfill, Community, and Landfill North monitoring sites and the SCAQMD Burbank, Santa Clarita, and Los Angeles regional sites -7 Table 3-3.
+Summary of state PM 10 exceedance at the Landfill, Community, Landfill North monitoring sites and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD 1 Table 7-1.
+Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 13.
+7. -1 Table 7-2.
+Community monitoring site visits and field maintenance and operations in Year 13. -3